 - Any employee who supports an unmasked student where physical distancing can not be maintained for spotting, correcting placement, etc. is to wear a mask and a face shield/eye protection.

-- Masks are mandatory for dancers over the age of 2years in the communal areas of our facility.
+- Masks are mandatory for everyone over the age of 2years in the communal areas of our facility.

-- Masks are currently required at all times for dancers 10 years and older while in group classes.
+- Masks are currently required at all times for dancers 3 years of age and older while in group classes.

 - Dancers will be provided with mask free rest-times at 3 meter distancing and teachers will be checking in frequently.